How to Work Out the Sides and Angles of Triangles

 We can use the Sine Rule, the Cosine rule, or Pythagoras's Theorem.

-Pythagoras's Theorem states that for a right angled triangle
+Pythagoras's Theorem (also known as the Pythagorean theorem) states that for a right angled triangle

 "The square on the hypotenuse equals the sum of the squares on the other two sides."

 So if you know the lengths of 2 sides, all you have to do is square the two lengths, add the results and then take the square root of the sum to get the length of the hypotenuse.